cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: 'From there, we visit thirty of the world’s most respected non-profits and the opportunity to participate in their life-saving work.'
+        text: 'From there, we visit thirty of the world’s most respected non-profits and the opportunity to participate in their world-saving work.'
   -
     type: paragraph
     content: